 Pig Profit Simulator

 Plug in your group size, weaner cost, and feed price.
-The simulator will tell you whether your SLP project covers production cost at current farmgate prices — or whether the group is starting underwater.
+The simulator tells you whether your SLP project covers production cost at current farmgate prices, or whether the group is starting underwater.

 What the DSWD SLP Seed Capital Fund Is

-- Employment Facilitation — skills training and job placement
+- Employment Facilitation (EF): skills training and job placement for job-seekers.

 | Component | Amount | Notes |